eHealthAfrica/sense-dispatch/README.md

 - fills the document in the template
 - sends the message to the recipients

-This streamlined control flow has the implication that a message can be sent just when a new document is created.
-At the moment, the control flow does not support notifications about a *change* in an existing document.

 ### Command line use

 This service gets some options from the command line and some options